PatrickBatemanZ3NN/Sovereign-AI-Research./README.md

 To create a specialized expert system that is compact, lightning-fast, and hallucination-free.
 I don't need a massive cluster; I need a surgical tool with ultra-low RAM consumption and maximum inference throughput.
 The Architecture
 SLM (Small Language Models): I use hyper-compact models instead of bloated, inefficient LLMs.
 RAG / KAG (Knowledge-Augmented Generation): Instead of relying on generic training, I feed the model structured data from verified sources.
-From stock market dictionaries and algebra to Boyle’s Law or even specialized niche data like shrimp farming.
-If the source is reliable, the reasoning is flawless.

 Why On-Device?
 Sovereignty: You control the knowledge.
 No "censorship," no corporate bias.